goldreb/employeeDirectory/README.md

 # Project Title

 ** Title ** Employee Directory
 This is a homework for University of Oregon coding bootcamp.
 Learning how to create employee directory app using React.
+This assignment will require to break up components, manage components and respond to user events.

 ## Installation

 - npm i -- to install dependencies
-  -npm start -- to start the app using localhost 3000
+- -npm start -- to start the app using localhost 3000

 ## overview